Watercolor Wednesday – Paper as light: Wendy Artin

 Robert explains that there’s always room in the children’s book market for another fairytale (old or new) magically told in pictures.
 Need a video post to help get you into the fairytale mindset?
 Go here.

-Your final art illustration can be created in any media (or combination thereof, including digital) you choose.
+Your final art illustration can be created in any media (or a combination thereof, including digital) you choose.
 It’s due Wednesday, October 26.)

 Robert will choose ten submitted scenes from the Guest Group Critiques October shared folder to talk about.
 (We’ll cover the rest in future sessions.)